 Treatment of Rheumatoid Arthritis – Allopathic Treatment

-- NSAIDs – These can relieve pain and reduce inflammation and includes ibuprofen (Advil, Motrin IB) and naproxen sodium (Aleve).
+- NSAIDs – These can relieve pain and reduce inflammation and includes ibuprofen (Advil and naproxen sodium (Aleve).

 - Steroids – Corticosteroid such as prednisone, reduce inflammation and pain and slow joint damage.